-Rocky Mountain Rangelands Program 2020 Request for Proposals - Deadline Extended
+Rocky Mountain Rangelands Program 2023 Request for Proposals

 - Innovative and strategic management of annual invasive grasses in Idaho

 Much of the Intermountain West is checkered by mixed ownership.
-Generally speaking, throughout the west land ownership adheres to the following pattern: the lower water-rich properties tend to be privately owned, the more arid uplands are typically federally owned and managed by the Bureau of Land Management (BLM), and lands located in upper watersheds are frequently managed by the U.S. Forest Service.
+Generally, throughout the West land ownership adheres to the following pattern: the lower water-rich properties tend to be privately owned, the more arid uplands are typically federally owned and managed by the Bureau of Land Management (BLM), and lands located in upper watersheds are frequently managed by the U.S. Forest Service.
 When additional state land and other holdings are included, the ability to manage across a landscape becomes complex.
-Capacity to communicate and assist with management, restoration and enhancement of habitat will address conservation bottlenecks in communities throughout the west.
-Priority will be given to projects that include a focus on restoration and enhancement of mesic wet meadows on and neighboring BLM land as well as projects in Idaho that result in a reduction of invasive annual grasses and maintenance/increase of desired perennial plants.
-Land protection efforts in Utah that support both the capacity to deliver the NRCS Agricultural Lands Easement Program as well as costs directly associated with conservation easements will be given consideration.
+Capacity to communicate and assist with management, restoration and enhancement of habitat will address conservation bottlenecks in communities throughout the West.
+Priority will be given to projects in Idaho that result in a reduction of invasive annual grasses and maintenance/increase of desired perennial plants (Idaho Cheatgrass Challenge) as well as projects that include a focus on restoration and enhancement of mesic wet meadows on BLM and neighboring land.

 All proposals must specifically address how projects for which funds are requested will directly and measurably contribute to the accomplishment of program goals.
 The Rocky Mountain Rangelands Program seeks projects in the following program priorities:

-2: Management/local eradication of invasive annual grasses (cheatgrass, ventenata, or medusahead) on sagebrush rangelands in Idaho ($570K available)
+1. Management/local eradication of invasive annual grasses (cheatgrass, ventenata, or medusahead) on sagebrush rangelands in Idaho

 ALIGNMENT WITH NFWF FUNDING OPPORTUNITIES IN THE ROCKY MOUNTAIN RANGELANDS LANDSCAPE

-There are three funding opportunities that contribute to the Rocky Mountain Rangelands Business Plan this RFP, Restore Colorado and Improving Habitat Quality in Western Big Game Winter Range and Migration Corridors.
-Please contact the Program Manager, Seth Gallagher (email@example.com), to discuss which funding opportunity is most appropriate for your proposal.
+There are three funding opportunities that contribute to the Rocky Mountain Rangelands Business Plan: this RFP, RESTORE Colorado, and Western Big Game Seasonal Habitat and Migration Corridors Fund.
+Please contact the Program Director, Seth Gallagher (email@example.com), to discuss which funding opportunity is most appropriate for your proposal.

-To better gauge progress on individual grants and to ensure greater consistency of project data provided by multiple grants, the Rocky Mountain Rangelands Program has provided a list of metrics in Easygrants for Full Proposal applicants to choose from for future reporting.
+To better gauge progress on individual grants and to ensure greater consistency of project data provided by multiple grants, the Rocky Mountain Rangelands Program has a list of metrics in Easygrants for full proposal applicants to choose from for future reporting.
 We ask that applicants select only the most relevant metrics from this list for their project (all possible program metrics are shown in the table below).
-If you do not believe an applicable metric has been provided, please contact Seth Gallagher (firstname.lastname@example.org) to discuss acceptable alternatives.
+If you think an applicable metric has not been provided, please contact firstname.lastname@example.org to discuss acceptable alternatives.

 |Project Activity||Recommended Metric||Additional Guidance|

-- Eligible applicants include non-profit 501(c) organizations, U.S. Federal government agencies, state government agencies, local governments, municipal governments, Indian tribes, educational institutions.
+- Eligible applicants include non-profit 501(c) organizations, U.S. Federal government agencies, state government agencies, local governments, municipal governments, Tribal governments, educational institutions.

 Ineligible Uses of Grant Funds